Skip Navigation LinksSyphilis

 Tertiary Stage

 Most people with untreated syphilis do not develop tertiary syphilis.
-However, when it does happen, it occurs 10 to 30 years after your infection began.
+However, when it does happen, it occurs 10 to 30 years after the infection began.
 Tertiary syphilis is very serious and can result in death.
-It may damage many different organ systems including the nerves, brain, blood vessels, heart, skin, bones, and liver.
-A health care provider can usually diagnose tertiary syphilis with the help of multiple tests.
+It may damage many different organ systems including:

-Without treatment, syphilis can spread to the brain and nervous system (neurosyphilis), the eye (ocular syphilis), or the ear (otosyphilis).
-This can happen during any of the stages described above.
+Without treatment, syphilis can spread to the brain and nervous system, the eye, or the ear.
+This can happen during any of the stages.

 • Muscle weakness and/or trouble with muscle movements